-2.12.16.3 The creation of a security interest in shares in favour of a qualified lender does not to give rise to a change in the nature of the holder's interest in those shares (see s.
-313(13)).

-2.12.16.4 A security interest will cease to be exempt, and the qualified lender will be taken to have acquired an interest in the shares held as security in certain circumstances (see s.
+- 2.12.16.3 The creation of a security interest in shares in favour of a qualified lender does not to give rise to a change in the nature of the holder's interest in those shares (see s.
+313(13)). - 2.12.16.4 A security interest will cease to be exempt, and the qualified lender will be taken to have acquired an interest in the shares held as security in certain circumstances (see s.
 323(7)).
-For example, if the qualified lender :

-- (i) becomes entitled to exercise voting rights as a result of default and has evidenced an intention to exercise voting rights; or - (ii) the power of sale has become exercisable and it offers the shares for sale.

-2.12.16.5 It should be noted that if the qualified lender acquires another interest in shares, other than a security interest, this interest is not disregarded.
+For example, if the qualified lender: - (i) becomes entitled to exercise voting rights as a result of default and has evidenced an intention to exercise voting rights; or - (ii) the power of sale has become exercisable and it offers the shares for sale. - 2.12.16.5 It should be noted that if the qualified lender acquires another interest in shares, other than a security interest, this interest is not disregarded.
 Hence if the qualified lender enforces its rights as mortgagee it will acquire an interest which is not exempt.
 A disclosure obligation arises.
-The qualified lender should use code 1007 or 1107 to describe the relevant event and a code (other than code 2106) to describe the capacity in which it acquired the interest.

-2.12.16.6 There have been a number of queries concerning the meaning of the words "by way of security only".
-These words are same as those used in s.14(4)(b) of the repealed S(DI)O. The distinction between a security interest and a transfer of title to shares is explained well by Phillip Wood in Comparative Law of Security and Guarantees (see p.65) - the transferor loses his property : this is an absolute transfer, not a transfer by way of security.
+The qualified lender should use code 101 or 103 (as the case may be) to describe the relevant event and a code (other than code 203) to describe the capacity in which it acquired the interest. - 2.12.16.6 There have been a number of queries concerning the meaning of the words "by way of security only".
+These words are same as those used in s.14(4)(b) of the repealed S(DI)O. The distinction between a security interest and a transfer of title to shares is explained well by Phillip Wood in Comparative Law of Security and Guarantees (see p.65) - repos.
+The essence of the difference is that in each case the secured creditor obtains title to the securities, not a limited security interest."

+"Under traditional rules of universal application, if a party has a right to return equivalent securities and in the meantime to deal with the securities transferred to him as if they were his own, he must inevitably acquire the property in the securities and the transferor loses his property: this is an absolute transfer, not a transfer by way of security.
 The mortgagor loses title.

-"Under traditional rules of universal application, if a party has a right to return equivalent securities and in the meantime to deal with the securities transferred to him as if they were his own, he must inevitably acquire the property in the securities and